ComputeStacks/docs/docs/user_guide/container_images/redis.md

 * In-memory only, no disk snapshots
 * Password protected
 * TLS encryption when connecting to redis externally _(outside the project)_
-  * The most common use case for this is when using our cPanel integration and you want to add redis to a site hosted on cpanel.

     !!! danger ""
         In order to use TLS with PHP, you must be using php `v7.2+`, and [phpredis](https://github.com/phpredis/phpredis){: target="_blank" } `v5.0+`.